Sand Canyon Undercrossing Project

 The newly constructed bridge was designed to improve safety and mobility for the traveling public and railroad operations.
 Motorists now can travel safely and smoothly under the railroad tracks without having to wait for passing trains.
 Retaining walls, landscaping, and relocation of the Walnut Bike Trail also were project features.
 The Walnut Bike Trail reopened on May 29, 2015 with full access from Jeffrey Road to Sand Canyon Avenue.

-Construction of the undercrossing began in mid-2011 and is scheduled to open to drivers late this summer.
-The project is budgeted at $64 million.
-Funding is provided by a combination of Measure M, Orange County’s half-cent sales tax for transportation improvements and state and local sources.
+Construction began in mid-2011.
+The total project cost was $64 million, with funding provided by a combination of state and local sources, including Measure M, Orange County’s half-cent sales tax for transportation improvements.